-The Audit Committee

-has adopted a written charter that specifies

-the scope of its duties

-and responsibilities, including those listed

-here.
-The charter is available on our
+The Audit Committee has adopted a written charter that specifies the scope of its duties and responsibilities, including those listed here.
+The charter is available on our website at www.fhb.com under the Investor Relations section.

-Investor Relations

-www.fhb.com under the

-website at

-section.

-All members of the

-committee financial -

-Faye W. KurrenC.
-Scott Wo

-Audit Committee

-- The Audit Committee assists the Board in fulfilling its responsibilities for general oversight of: - · the integrity of our financial statements and regulatory reporting; - · our compliance with legal and regulatory requirements; - the appointment, dismissal, compensation, qualifications and independence of our independent auditors;
+The Audit Committee assists the Board in fulfilling its responsibilities for general oversight of:

-Meetings in 2021:5

-- the performance of our internal audit function and independent auditors; - our systems of disclosure controls and procedures, as well as our internal controls over financial reporting; and - our compliance with our ethical standards.
+- · the audits of our financial statements and financial reporting processes; - · our compliance with legal and regulatory requirements; - the appointment, dismissal, compensation, qualifications and independence of our independent auditors; - the performance of our internal audit function and independent auditors; - our systems of disclosure controls and procedures, as well as our internal controls over financial reporting; and - · our compliance with our ethical standards.

-- · Appoints, oversees and determines the compensation of our independent auditors; - Reviews and discusses our financial statements and the scope of our annual audit to be conducted by our independent auditors and approves all audit fees; - Reviews and discusses our financial reporting activities, including our annual report, and the accounting standards and principles followed in connection with those activities; - Pre-approves audit and non-audit services provided by our independent auditors; - Meets with management and our independent auditors to review and discuss our financial statements and financial disclosure; - Establishes and oversees procedures for the treatment of complaints regarding accounting and auditing matters; - Reviews the scope and staffing of our internal audit function and our disclosure and internal controls; and - · Monitors our legal, ethical and regulatory compliance.
+- Appoints, oversees and determines the compensation of our independent auditors; - Reviews and discusses our financial statements and the scope of our annual audit to be conducted by our independent auditors and approves all audit fees; - Reviews and discusses our financial reporting activities, including our annual report, and the accounting standards and principles followed in connection with those activities: - Pre-approves audit and non-audit services provided by our independent auditors; - Meets with management and our independent auditors to review and discuss our financial statements and financial disclosure; - Establishes and oversees procedures for the treatment of complaints regarding accounting and auditing matters; - Reviews the scope and staffing of our internal audit function and our disclosure and internal controls; and - · Monitors our legal, ethical and regulatory compliance.